-While MiToe™ was designed to eliminate many of the hassles and complications of traditional wires, there will be a recovery period after surgery that will allow your foot to heal.
+While MiToe™ implants were designed to eliminate many of the hassles and complications of traditional surgery, there will be a recovery period that will allow your foot to heal.
 During this time, your activity and shoewear may be restricted, providing the best opportunity for the bone and tissue to rebuild your toe into a normal alignment.
 This rebuilding and healing may occur over the course of several weeks and months.
 However, the restrictions are often limited to the first few weeks after surgery, when the toe is most sensitive to disruptions.

 Typical limitations with MiToe™ involve bandaging and surgical shoewear immediately after surgery, lasting only a few weeks: